Fluid Forge

 Capability warnings

-The capability catalog at fluid_build/copilot/agents/capability_catalog.py covers the native-stack provider/model combinations.
-When you switch to LiteLLM, the catalog still applies (LiteLLM is just a router) but the warnings reflect the underlying model — litellm + claude-sonnet-4-6 warns identically to anthropic + claude-sonnet-4-6.
+The capability catalog at fluid_build/copilot/agents/capability_catalog.py covers the canonical provider/model combinations.
+The warnings reflect the underlying model regardless of LiteLLM's routing layer — claude-sonnet-4-6 warns identically whether reached via anthropic direct or via Bedrock.

-If you point LiteLLM at a model not in the catalog, the run-start banner says "model X is not in the capability catalog" and the run continues with conservative defaults.
+If you point LiteLLM at a model the catalog doesn't know, the run-start banner says "model X is not in the capability catalog" and the run continues with conservative defaults.
 See Capability Warnings.

 Caveats